 Seville is not just about monuments - it's a lifestyle.
 A city to be felt - with the smell of azahar, the taste of tapas, the sound of castanets and the peaceful rhythm of the day.

-Let yourself be guided by it and it will stay with you for a long time.
+Let it guide you and it will stay with you for a long time.